 - Withdrawal from activities they usually enjoy

-In moderation, these behaviors are typical of young children; however, when they occur excessively, they may be suggestive of something problematic beneath the surface.
+In moderation, these behaviors are typical of young children; however, when they occur excessively, they may suggest the need for help from a mental/behavioral health professional.

 Treatments for Cerebral Palsy and Mental Health Disorders

-As a parent of a child with cerebral palsy, it’s important to be aware of behaviors that may point to the development of mental health disorders.
+If you are a parent of a child with cerebral palsy, it’s important to be aware of behaviors that may point to the development of mental health disorders.
+And if you are an adult with CP, you can take care of your mental health by seeking help and talking to someone.